moodle-an-hochschulen/moodle-theme_boost_union/README.md

 To configure the theme and its behaviour, please visit:
 Site administration -> Appearance -> Themes -> Boost Union.

+There, you find multiple settings tabs:

+### Tab "General settings"

+In this tab there are the following settings:

+#### Theme presets

+##### Theme preset

+This setting is already available in the Moodle core theme Boost.
+For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

+##### Additional theme preset files

+This setting is already available in the Moodle core theme Boost.
+For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

+### Tab "Advanced settings"

+In this tab there are the following settings:

+#### Raw SCSS

+##### Raw initial SCSS

+This setting is already available in the Moodle core theme Boost.
+For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

+##### Raw SCSS

+This setting is already available in the Moodle core theme Boost.
+For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

+### Tab "Branding"

+In this tab there are the following settings:

+#### Background images

+##### Background image

+This setting is already available in the Moodle core theme Boost.
+For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

+##### Login background image

+This setting is already available in the Moodle core theme Boost.
+For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

+#### Brand colors

+##### Brand color

+This setting is already available in the Moodle core theme Boost.
+For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

+### Tab "Blocks"

+In this tab there are the following settings:

+#### General blocks

+##### Unneeded blocks

+This setting is already available in the Moodle core theme Boost.
+For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

 How this theme works
 --------------------